scylladb/sphinx-scylladb-theme/docs/source/getting-started/installation.rst

 Installation
 ============

-This guide explains how to install Sphinx and this theme in a ScyllaDB project.
+This guide explains how to add the documentation toolchain to a project hosted on GitHub.

 1. Copy the ``docs`` and ``.github`` directories from the repository `scylladb/sphinx-scylladb-theme <https://github.com/scylladb/sphinx-scylladb-theme>`_ to the project root directory where you want to set up docs.
 The directory structure should look like this: